 This course provides an introduction to the basic government structures created by the US Constitution.
 Explore why the framers developed a system that provides checks and balances to prevent abuse of power and later added a Bill of Rights to ensure basic fundamental liberties are protected.
 Even though our system of representative government has survived over 225 years, learn how it has struggled to resist abuse of power by leaders, interest groups, and the wealthy elite.
 Learn how the government responded to 9/11 and how we struggle to balance national security with privacy concerns.
 Finally, we discuss recent democratic and electoral reforms in California and their true impact on California politics.

 Virtual Classroom Information

-This is an online class which will be taught using Cypress College blackboard.
-Our virtual classroom is located at Blackboard.
+This is an online class which will be taught using Cypress College Canvas.
+Our virtual classroom is located at Canvas.
 Please access the computer requirements and readiness quiz in the resources tab.

 The prerequisites for this course includes being eligible for ENGL 100C.
 We will be using the following texts for this course:

 - Bardes, Shelly, and Schmidt, American Government and Politics Today: The Essentials (13-14 edition)